Expertise

 2024 Updates: What’s New in AWS and Azure?

 Both AWS and Azure continuously update their platforms.
-Here are the most significant updates for 2024:
+Here are the most significant updates:

 4.1.
 AWS Updates (2024)